-SC nuclear debacle: an updated timeline
+1 year after SCE&G and Santee Cooper pulled the plug at VC Summer: How we got here

+THE SC LEGISLATURE spent nearly a year trying to craft a response to the collapse of a nuclear construction project that collapsed $9 billion and 10 years in.
+But before that, lawmakers took actions for 13 years to encourage SCE&G parent company SCANA and state-owned Santee Cooper to build a new generation of nuclear reactors that would provide our state with a steady, reliable source of power for a burgeoning economy.

-IT WAS REASONABLE, at the start of this century, to believe that our nation needed a new generation of nuclear reactors and that South Carolina needed to get in the game, to provide a steady, reliable source of power for a burgeoning economy.
-But over the course of more than 13 years, the SC Legislature, SCE&G parent company SCANA and Santee Cooper made a series of decisions that in retrospect seem at best ill-advised and at worst … well, time will tell what at worst could mean.
+Not only did the assumption that we needed to go heavy into new nuclear turn out to be wrong, but in retrospect, decisions by all parties seem at best ill-advised and at worst … well, time will tell what at worst could mean.

-The result is that $11 billion has been spent (more than $2 billion by ratepayers, $9 billion by SCE&G and Santee Cooper, which will have to recoup those costs from … someone) on what are now essentially two giant mounds of concrete at the VC Summer nuclear facility in Fairfield County.
+The result is that $11 billion was spent (more than $2 billion by ratepayers, $9 billion by SCE&G and Santee Cooper, which will have to recoup those costs from … someone) on what are now essentially two giant mounds of concrete at the VC Summer nuclear facility in Fairfield County.

-The following timeline traces this slow-motion disaster from a pro-utilities law the Legislature passed in 2004 to today.
-Thanks to reporter Sammy Fretwell, who shared with me a timeline he had been compiling, much of which I incorporated into my own.
+The following timeline, which I am updating periodically, traces this slow-motion disaster from a pro-utilities law the Legislature passed in 2004 to today.

 Feb.
 12, 2004: SC General Assembly passes S.208, creating the Office of Regulatory Staff to replace the state consumer advocate in representing the interests of the public in utility rate cases before the Public Service Commission.
 The office is required to balance the interest of ratepayers against the “preservation of the financial integrity of the state’s public utilities.”